-In addition to the schedule for completing a full revision of existing BPs and APs, or creation of new ones as needed, a look-forward and scheduling for the new four-year review cycle was developed and provided to the Board of Trustees at its 2/5/2014 meeting (DIS 4.23 Four-year Review Schedule of Board Policies and Administrative Procedures).
+In addition to the schedule for completing a full revision of existing BPs and APs, or creation of new ones as needed, a look-forward and scheduling for the new four-year review cycle was developed and provided to the Board of Trustees at its 2/5/2014 meeting.
+This document covered board policies in Chapters 1 through 6 (DIS 4.23 Status and Revision Schedule of Board Policies and Administrative Procedures Chapters 1 to 6).
+The complete schedule which also includes Chapter 7 was provided to the Board of Trustees at its 2/19/2014 meeting (DIS 4.24 Status and Revision Schedule of Board Policies and Administrative Procedures Chapters 1 to 7).

 Conclusion:

 The District has followed the process defined in BP 2410 and AP 2410 for revision of existing Board Policies and Administrative Procedures, as needed.
-The District and the Board of Trustees completed a full review and revision of all of its existing BPs and APs and created new ones, as needed, by March 2014.
-A schedule for continued review and updating for the next four-year cycle Spring 2014-Spring 2018 has been established and will be followed.
+The District and the Board of Trustees completed a full review and revision of all of its existing BPs and APs and created new ones, as needed.
+A schedule for continued review and updating for the next four-year cycle Fall 2014-Spring 2018 has been established and will be followed.

 This recommendation was fully addressed and the college meets the standard.